plavin/sst-completion/README.md

 ## TODOs

 * Integrate this into the sst-core installation script, and make sure it is updated when new elements are added either through the sst-elements installation or sst-register.
+At the same time, make this script more robust by generating the elements and components names.

+* Figure out how to properly install this, either in `~/.bash_completion` or in whatever [this guide](https://github.com/scop/bash-completion/blob/master/README.md#faq) says.

 * Test with zsh and ksh.

-* Figure out how to properly install this, either in `~/.bash_completion` or in whatever [this guide](https://github.com/scop/bash-completion/blob/master/README.md#faq) says.

-* Simplify loop that grabs components and subcomponents separately.
-Probably integrate with XML stuff.

-* Investigate more robust ways to get the element and component lists, instead of just using grep, etc. Perhaps functionality can be added to sst-info to support this, or I can figure out sst-info's XML output

-* Check that everything is in fact a component

-* Check that the right number of elements and components are output.

-* Fix strage Samba completion

 ## Thanks